-- ❖ Part 1: General particulars of the Scientist reported upon - to be filled in by the Administrative Office. - ❖ Part 2: Self- assessment of performance to be filled in by the Scientist reported upon.
+- Part 1: General particulars of the Scientist reported upon to be filled in by the Administrative Office. - Part 2: Self- assessment of performance to be filled in by the Scientist reported upon.
 It provides ample opportunity for the individual scientists to indicate the relative time spent on each of the tasks assigned to them as well as to evaluate one's own performance and document the achievements.
-In this part, the Scientist specifies the targets set for various tasks performed, achievements under each target, the shortfalls (if any), constraints encountered and specific areas where achievements have been greater. - ❖ Part 3: Assessment by the Reporting and Reviewing Officers.
+In this part, the Scientist specifies the targets set for various tasks performed, achievements under each target, the shortfalls (if any), constraints encountered and specific areas where achievements have been greater. - Part 3: Assessment by the Reporting and Reviewing Officers.
 Their evaluation and comments provide opportunity to every Scientist to receive an honest and constructive critique on past performance and suggestions for improvement and career growth in future.

-Since the assessment of any scientist should in principle be determined not only by the work output in the preceding year but also to some degree his/her capabilities and potentials, the revised APAR system considers three major parameters, namely, 'Work Output', 'Personal Attributes' and 'Functional Competence', with different weight factor assigned to each one of them in accordance with job description.
-Achievements of the scientist are to be graded (scored) against relevant indicators of assessment included under each of these three parameters by the supervising officers to arrive at the overall grading of the scientist.
-The weight factor concept permits the possibility of the three different parameters being valued differently for scientists in different job categories with varied functions.
-A freshly recruited scientist who has been busy in creating facilities at the new Regional Stations/ Institutes may have to be assessed with greater emphasis on personal attributes and functional competence rather than an emphasis on work output.
-Since management skills become increasingly important as the scientist climbs up in the organizational ladder, the personal attributes and functional competence assume greater importance in the overall grading owing to his/her increased managerial and leadership roles.
+Since the assessment of any scientist should in principle be determined not only by the work output in the preceding year but also to some degree his/her capabilities and potentials, the revised APAR system considers across four major parameters, namely, 'Work Output'- professional; Work Output - institutional; 'Personal Attributes' and 'Functional Competence', with different weight factor assigned to each one of them in accordance with job description.
+Achievements of the scientist are to be graded (scored) against relevant indicators of assessment included under each of these parameters by the supervising officers to arrive at the overall grading of the scientist.
+The weighted average factor concept permits the possibility of the different parameters being valued differently for scientists in different job categories with varied functions.

-Once the scientist completes the self-assessment part, numerical grading are to be awarded by the Reporting Officer for the work output, personal attributes and functional competence of the scientist reported upon, that need to be agreed or disagreed and modified with reasons by the concerned Reviewing Officer.
-Accomplishments of the Scientist against the group of indicators included under each of these three parameters are to be graded (scored) individually on a scale of 1-10, where 1 refers to the lowest grade and 10 to the highest.
-The overall grading will be based on addition of the mean value of each group of indicators in proportion to the weight factor assigned.
+Once the scientist completes the self-assessment part, numerical grading are to be awarded by the Reporting Officer for the work output (professional & institutional), personal attributes and functional competence of the scientist reported upon, that need to be agreed or disagreed and modified with reasons by the concerned Reviewing Officer.
+Accomplishments of the Scientist against the group of indicators included under each of these parameters are to be graded (scored) individually on a scale of 1-10, where 1 refers to the lowest grade and 10 to the highest.
+The overall grading will be based on the weighted average concept.

-III.
-Epilogue
+C. Epilogue